cogentcore/core/README.md

 ### TODO

-* sliders not the right size in widgets.  reorg widgets with buttons, sliders, text, etc

-* initial paint / resize not working for 2nd window (GoGi Editor)

 * double-click interval not working at all -- calling everything double-click

-* keyboard stuff totally borked

 * finish converting to lower-case-hyphen style for ki object names in gi context